 - In a small mixing bowl, whisk together the mayonnaise and barbecue sauce until combined.
 Set aside.

 - Fold over each slice of cheese so it's thick.
 Place a slice of cheese on top of each slice of meatloaf.
-Place about 1 tablespoon of water in the skillet and cover with a lid for about 30 seconds to a minute just to warm/melt the cheese.
+Add 1 tablespoon of water to the skillet and cover with a lid for about 30 seconds to a minute just to warm/melt the cheese.
+Set the slices of meatloaf aside on a plate while you prepare the toast.

 - Toast bread to desired doneness and spread the barbecue mayo over one side of all four bread slices.